 have stood in their same locations since the Museum opened in 1929, recent advances in conservation undertaken by the Philadelphia Museum of Art have permitted the return of Adam

 to their original places within the arches of the Meudon Gate for the first time since 1963.
 The Age of Bronze

-have also returned to the niches they once occupied on either side of the Museum's portico overlooking the reflecting pool.
-On the building's west side, a space vacant for most of the last eighty-three years now contains a version of the monumental The Three Shades
+have also returned to the niches they once occupied on either side of the Museum’s portico overlooking the reflecting pool.
+On the building’s west side, a space vacant for most of the last eighty years contains a version of the monumental The Three Shades

 , a generous loan from Iris and B. Gerald Cantor.